farenhem/DMS-TRAM-seq/README.md

 ## Downloading sample data

-A small sample dataset, subsampled from data presented in the publication, is downloadable from the same Zenodo repository.
+A small sample dataset, subsampled from data presented in the publication, is downloadable from the same Zenodo repository (https://zenodo.org/records/15865559).
 After downloading into the main DMS-TRAM-seq directory:

   ```bash
   unzip FASTQ.zip # should be located within DMS-TRAM-seq directory, giving DMS-TRAM-seq/FASTQ/